 Since qualifying to teach I have also trained in the practice of Thai Yoga

-More recently (2016) I untertook a six month Module in Yoga for Mental Health and occassionally run courses in Yogic Tools to Improve
+and more recently (2016) I untertook a six month Module in Yoga for Mental Health with Sn Amarajyoti.
+I occasionally run courses in Yogic Tools to Improve

 Mental Health - Short Courses